companyzuno/zuno/README.md

 # 🌌 ZUNO Token

-Welcome to the official repository of **ZUNO ($ZUNO)**, the next-generation Solana-based ecosystem token.
+Welcome to the official repository of ZUNO ($ZUNO), a Solana-based community token.

-ZUNO is designed for **community engagement, staking rewards, and ecosystem growth**.
+ZUNO is not here to reinvent the wheel or promise you the “next-generation” of anything.
+It’s a meme token — but a meme token you can actually trust:

+- ✅ Fixed supply (no mint authority)
+- ✅ No freeze authority
+- ✅ Immutable on-chain metadata
+- ✅ Transparent vesting contracts

+And that’s it.
+Sometimes a token doesn’t need to “build an ecosystem” or “change the world.”
+Sometimes, the buyers themselves are the final beneficiaries — and it’s up to the community
+to decide whether a token grows or stays just a meme.

-⚠️ **Disclaimer**: ZUNO is not an investment contract, security, or financial product.
-It is a **utility token** intended for ecosystem participation only.
+⚠️ Disclaimer: ZUNO is not an investment contract, security, or financial product.
+It is a simple utility/community token meant for staking rewards and participation.

 ---